iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___2.2/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.ri.crushcovid 1 reviews"/>
 </p>

+> After I use symptom diary, the next screen freezes.
+I have to uninstall the app and then install it again.<br> :date: __2020-11-22 15:40:59__

 > Constantly says that I need to connect to Wi-Fi or mobile which are both connected tried turning each off individually with the same message.
 I am removing the app from my phone<br> :date: __2020-11-12 19:18:39__